-Mandatory Indicator C3: Mode Share For Journeys to School
+Mandatory Indicator C3: Mode Share For Journeys to School (NI 198)

-- 4.7 Data on mode share of journeys to school had been collected for several years using a school administered "Hands up" survey and coordinated by Regional school travel Plan advisors.
-The WYLTP Monitoring Group had identified several issues with the statistical validity of this data, not the least being the difficulty in obtaining reliable year on year comparisons. - 4.8 However, DfT and DCSF introduced a question on usual mode of travel to school in the annual School Census survey and revised guidance from DfT indicated that this data source should be used for this indicator with 2006/07 as the base line. - 4.9 Collection of mode share data is mandatory for schools with travel plans but only voluntary for those schools without travel plans.
-DfT requirements are that the indicator should include data from schools with travel plans, and 50% of schools without travel plans. - 4.10 DfT supply a clean dataset from the survey which should be used to monitor this mandatory indicator.
-This dataset excludes those children under 5 and over 15 and those pupils who did not respond to the mode of travel question. - 4.11 Table 4.7 below summarises the usual mode of travel for over 270,000 pupils aged 5 to 15 in West Yorkshire in 2008/09.
+- 4.7 Data on mode share of journeys to school had been collected for several years using a school administered "Hands up " classroom survey and coordinated by regional school travel plan advisors.
+The WYLTP Monitoring Group identified several issues with the quality of this data, not least being the difficulty in obtaining reliable year on year comparisons. - 4.8 The Travel to School Initiative, which started in 2004, was a joint DfT and Department for Children, Schools and Families (DCSF) project which aimed to reduce the number of children arriving at school by car.
+The project required all schools to have an approved travel plan in place by March 2010. - 4.9 In 2006/07 DfT and DCSF introduced a question on usual mode of travel to school in the Pupil Led Annual School Census (PLASC).
+Schools with travel plans are required to complete the PLASC mode of travel to school question for each pupil and update it annually. - 4.10 DfT supply a clean dataset from the survey which is used to report progress.
+This dataset excludes those children under 5 and over 15 and those pupils who did not respond to the mode of travel question. - 4.11 Table 4.7 below summarises the usual mode of travel for over 270,000 pupils aged 5 to 15 in West Yorkshire in 2009/10, extracted from the national indicator dataset (NI 198) which is derived from the PLASC survey.